FatenElhariry/FatenElhariry.github.io/_posts/development/2022-11-3-EFInDepth.md

                 }
             }
       ```
-  - **Principal key Vs alternate key**
-    Principal key —A new term, taken from EF Core’s documentation, that refers to either the primary key, defined in part 1, or the new alternate key, which has a unique value per row and isn’t the primary key
-  - **Principal entity**
-    The entity that contains the principal-key properties, which the dependent relationship refer to via a foreign key(s)
-  - **Dependent entity**
-    The entity that contains the foreign-key properties that refer to the principal entity
-  - **Principal key**
-    the entity has a principal key, also known as the primary key, which is unique for each entity stored in the database
-  - **Navigational property**
-    A term taken from EF Core’s documentation that refers to the property containing a single entity class, or a collection of entity classes, that EF Core uses to link entity classes
-  - **Required relationship**
-    A relationship in which the foreign key is non-nullable (and principal entity must exist)
-  - **Optional relationship**
-    A relationship in which the foreign key is nullable (and principal entity can be missing)

 ###### Dbcontext filters before update or create
   for enable soft delete in entityframework we did it in the modelCreating method to ensure we add user id that perform this action
   ```